Shielding for the extremely vulnerable

 If you fall within one of the groups recommended to shield, you will have received a letter or text from the NHS.

-If you require support when you are shielding, please contact us using the form below.
+If you require support when you are shielding, please contact us.